4.8. Spectrum Classes

 User Function/Data

-With the Data/Function mode, the spectrum is modelled by a user function/ data set.
-With a dataset, the data will be linearly interpolated.
+With the Data/Function mode, the spectrum is modelled by a user function or a data set.
+For the latter, the data will be interpolated linearly.

 This function requires a wavelength array in nm as input and returns a numpy array of the same shape.